-If you are placed in a “Home Group” you will be in this class for the bulk of the week but will also be allocated two “Afternoon Tasters” (based on your rankings too), which you will attend on Mon/Wed and Tue/Thu afternoons.
+If you are placed in a “Home Group” you will be in this class for the bulk of the week but will also be allocated one “Afternoon Taster” (also based on your rankings), which you will attend on Monday and Wednesday afternoons.

 - Acting Shakespeare

 - Theatre of Disturbance

 Acting Shakespeare can be a daunting task even for the most experienced of actors; we get so caught up in the text we forget that Shakespeare himself was an actor and wrote for actors, not academics.
 Shakespeare’s characters are funny, sexy, serious, smart, sassy and above all human.
 This course will concentrate on combining verse and text analysis with some secret tricks of the trade to bring the stories and the characters to life.

 Ken Keys, Founder, and one-time Administrator and Artistic Director of NYDS, is delighted to be invited to teach the Shakespeare class.
 Shakespeare is his first love, even his obsession!
 He has taught, and directed, the Bard for 30 years: at Havelock North High School (where his students regularly shone at the Sheilah-Winn Festival); at NYDS; with the Hawkes Bay Youth Theatre; with the Shakespeare Globe Centre, where he was instrumental in setting up the NSSP (National School’s Shakespeare Production) and the YSC (Young Shakespeare Company), who represented NZ at the London Globe.
 For several years, Ken taught Summer Schools at the London Globe Theatre and he has been guest Shakespeare tutor with the U.S.A.
 National Theatre Festival and with Toronto’s famous ‘Shakespeare In Action’ Company.
 He regularly takes workshops around NZ and currently takes great delight in workshopping Shakespeare with the ‘mature’ folks of U3A (University of the Third Age).